qarmin/czkawka/instructions/Installation.md

 For Czkawka GUI the lowest supported version of GTK is `3.24` which is the only required dependency(of course on Ubuntu, different distributions will probably require a little different set of dependences).
 In app exists Similar Video tool which require `FFmpeg` to work, but is completelly optional and without it, only warning would be printed when trying to use this tool without installed ffmpeg.
-Broken files finder by default don't check for music files, and it is possible to enable this feature but it require to have alsa lib installed(on Ubuntu this is `libasound2-dev` package)
+Broken files finder by default don't check for music files, but it is possible to enable this feature and that require to have alsa lib installed(on Ubuntu this is `libasound2-dev` package)

 #### Ubuntu/Debian/Linux Mint
 ```